jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 your cloud provider.
 If your data is not properly isolated from all the other customer's data, it means that if the cloud provider gets breached by means of a different customer's cluster then your data has been breached as well.
-Then, we are in the scenario where a hacker owns your website, can hold it for ransom, or cause a very public incident for your comapny that you will need to handle.
+Then, we are in the scenario where a hacker owns your website, can hold it for ransom, or cause a very public incident for your company that you will need to handle.

 This was just a brief overview and I am not trying to throw shade.
 I merely wanted to phrase some of these prevalent problems in a way that people running a business might be more aware of the impact adopting this technology might have.
 It should not be understated, if your organization does tackle these difficulties (and others I didn't mention), then you will possibly see